NBA/William D. Revelli Composition Contest

 Sponsored by Alfred Publishing

-2022 NBA/Alfred Publishing Young Band Composition Contest Application Information (pdf)
+2026 NBA/Alfred Publishing Young Band Composition Contest Application Information will be posted in 2025.

-The National Band Association is pleased to announce that The Lighthouse Keeps Watch by Brooke Pierson is the winning composition of the 2020 NBA/Alfred Young Band Composition Contest.
+The National Band Association is pleased to announce that Balatro by Minoo Dixon is the winning composition of the 2024 NBA/Alfred Young Band Composition Contest.

-To learn more about The Lighthouse Keeps Watch and composer Brooke Pierson, visit his website.
+To learn more about composer Minoo Dixon, visit his website.

 Contest Selection Committee

-- Chair: Audrey Murphy, Hopewell Middle School (GA)
+- Chair: Audrey Murphy, East Cobb Middle School (GA)

-- Gregory Denson, East Cobb Middle School (GA)
+- Dr. Gregory Denson, Cheek Middle School (TX)

 Previous Winners